ankitadimala/DS4300SP25-Prac02/README.md

     python src/load_dbs.py --chunk_size 500 --overlap 50 --model "all-MiniLM-L6-v2" --vector_db "redis"

 ### Querying the System

-to manually query an llm:
+Test the retrieval and LLM response with a manual query using test_query.py:

     python src/test_query.py

+**Default Usage**
+question: "What are ACID properties?
+llm_model: mistral
+system prompt: "You are a helpful assistant.
+Use the provided course material to answer the question."

+**Custom Parameters**
-to make specifications about the question, model and system prompt:
+To make specifications about the question, model and system prompt:

     python src/test_query.py --question ["lorem ipsum"] --llm_model ["lorem ipsum"] -- system prompt ["lorem ipsum"]

-ex:
+Example:

     python src/test_query.py --question ["What is the CAP principle?"] --llm_model ["mistral"] -- system prompt ["You are a database tutor.
 Answer the queries with information only from the course slides."]

-without any arguments, it will default to asking about the ACID properties to mistral with the prompt: "You are a helpful assistant.
-Use the provided course material to answer the question."

----

-to run grid tests:
+### Running Grid Experiments

+To systematically test multiple configurations (varying embedding models, chunk sizes and overlaps, vector DBs, LLMs, and system prompts), run the grid experiment driver:

     python src/test_harness.py

-be warned, it takes a looong time to complete

-test results are written to experiment logs and llm_outputs
+**Note:** Grid experiments may take a long time to complete.
+Results are logged in experiment_logs/ and full LLM responses are saved in llm_outputs/